-(Sources: Statistical Office for Berlin-Brandenburg, Statista, 2020 - information for 2019 if not otherwise indicated)
+(Sources: Statistical Office for Berlin-Brandenburg, Berlin Chamber of Physicians, 2021 - information for 2020 if not otherwise indicated)

 Clinics are available for specific illnesses with areas specialising in paediatrics, eyes or dentistry.
 The Unfallkrankenhaus Berlin hospital is the right port of call for accidents.
 Outpatient clinics assume a large part of the burden for ambulatory treatments.
 Some private clinics support the state services of Berlin’s hospitals and clinics.

 The emergency services are available for emergency rescues and ensure safe patient transport by road, water and air.
 The emergency services in the state of Berlin with the use of ambulances and intensive care vehicles are carried out by:

 - die the Berlin fire department (Berliner Feuerwehr) (in German)

 - der Arbeiter-Samariter-Bund Landesverband Berlin e.V. (in German)